Breast cancer awareness means different things to different people.

 But let’s get real.
 Breast cancer, like all cancers are better prevented than cured.
 I think we can all agree we would rather NOT get cancer during our life time.
 But the reality is, many don’t feel we have a say in the ‘Dis-Ease’ process.

 We get handed illness – we don’t choose illness.

 Can we hand ourselves HEALTH?
 I believe we can!

 Prevention is the cure!
 Every day, we can give ourselves health.
 In the foods we eat, the thoughts we focus on and the life we create.

-It is breast cancer awareness month but let’s focus on prevention and breast health.
-Creating health means we must consider what we put in and on our body every day.
+Creating health means we must consider what we put in and on our body everyday.
 Some chemicals we know are toxic, parabens for example.
 Some chemicals cause a lot of confusion.
 I want to focus on a chemical (hormone) which seems to be shrouded in terminology confusion.